SPEAK-ASR/Transcription-Service/README.md

 ./start.sh
 ```

-The service will start with auto-reload enabled and will be available at:
+The backend API service will start with auto-reload enabled and will be available at:
 - **REST API Base**: http://localhost:5000/api/v1
 - **API Documentation**: http://localhost:5000/docs
 - **ReDoc Documentation**: http://localhost:5000/redoc
 - **Health Check**: http://localhost:5000/health

-> The browser UI now lives inside the separate SPEAK-Client project.
-Point its `VITE_TRANSCRIPTION_API_URL` to the base above.
+> **Note**: This is a backend-only service.
+The frontend UI is provided by the separate SPEAK-Client application.
+Configure the client to point to this API base URL.

 Press `Ctrl+C` to stop the service.